Architecture Firm Award

 - "Jurors are prohibited from campaigning on behalf of, nominating, sponsoring, or serving as a reference for candidates of their respective programs until three (3) years after their end date of service."

-Fee: There is no fee for this program.
+Fee: There is a $450 fee to apply for this program.

 Formatting requirements